marinaaisa/nuxt-markdown-blog-starter/contents/en/blog/design-and-code-skeletons-screens.md

 ## Play with the final result

 All these examples that you've seen before are not images or videos, they are an unique component of Vue that I changed in each case modifying its props.
-Now you can play with this component variation by clicking the checkbox of <inline-code>loading</inline-code> that will change the status from normal to loading state.
+Now you can play with this component variation by clicking the checkbox of `loading` that will change the status from normal to loading state.

 <Component :is="extraComponentLoader" checkbox :isLoading="false" />

-In a real application, <inline-code>isLoading</inline-code> variable will be given by the system which implements the asynchronous load and it'll be a boolean type too, like this checkbox.
+In a real application, `isLoading` variable will be given by the system which implements the asynchronous load and it'll be a boolean type too, like this checkbox.

 ## Things to keep in mind about blend-mode

-- <inline-code>Mix-blend-mode: overlay</inline-code> CSS property only works if the rows' backgrounds are totally white or totally black (the vast majority of the cases).
+- `Mix-blend-mode: overlay` CSS property only works if the rows' backgrounds are totally white or totally black (the vast majority of the cases).

-- <inline-code>Mix-blend-mode</inline-code> for now it's not available for IE or Edge.
+- `Mix-blend-mode` for now it's not available for IE or Edge.
 But this will change within a certain time, says [Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/mixblendmode/).
 You can see its support in different browsers [here](https://caniuse.com/#feat=css-mixblendmode).

 If you want to create a Skeleton Screen on a background that is not black or white, or you have to give support to IE or Edge, I suggest you [this other solution that uses SVG](http://danilowoz.com/create-vue-content-loader/).
 It's much more complex, I'm not sure you can do it between different divs and it requires you to use an external package but it's the best alternative I could find.